What made the business news in Asia and Europe this morning? Here's our daily business round-up:

 Concerns about Italy's public finances again topped the business news agenda in Europe.

-As the Italian government continues to work on an austerity budget, the International Monetary Fund urged it to take "decisive" action on cutting spending.
+As the Italian government continues to work on an austerity budget, the International Monetary Fund urged it to take on cutting spending.

 In the UK there was mixed news from the latest jobs report.

 Official figures showed that the number of unemployed people in the UK fell 26,000 in the three months to May., and the unemployment rate dropped to 7.7%.

 However, the number of people claiming Jobseeker's Allowance in June rose by 24,500 to 1.52 million - the biggest such increase in two years.